avourvopoulos/rehapanel/README.md

 ![Unity Version](https://img.shields.io/badge/Unity%20Version-4.6-orange.svg)

 **RehaPanel** (formerly RehabNet CP) acts as a device router, bridging a large number of tracking devices and other hardware with the RehabNet Training Games for the patient to interact with.
-Reh@Panel implements the communication protocols in a client/server architecture.
+RehaPanel implements the communication protocols in a client/server architecture.
 Native device support for:

 **Electrophysiological Data:**